igorper/trainerjimserver/README.md

 9. Deploy the app whenever you want to update a site (see section `Deployment`).

-# Deployment

-Initial deployment should be done with:

-	cap <target> deploy:bootstrap

-Afterwards, for every update deployment you must call:

-    cap <target> deploy

-For a list of deployment `<targets>` see `config/deploy` (every file in this directory is a target).

 # Database

 ## Dumping the database